 Pan Pacific Mechanical Keeps an Epic Project on Schedule Using Bluebeam Revu

 Dan Watts of Pan Pacific Mechanical (PPM) knew he had his work cut out for him on the Los Angeles Wilshire Grand project.
-Set in downtown Los Angeles, California, this 73-story building will include a 900-room hotel, 400,000 square feet of Class ‘A’ office space, 45,100 square feet of restaurant and retail space, and four levels of below-grade parking.
-As Pan Pacific’s BIM Lead for the project, Watts is working with Turner Construction and over 20 subcontractors to make architect AC Martin’s towering design a reality.
+Set in downtown Los Angeles, California, this 73-story building included a 900-room hotel, 400,000 square feet of Class ‘A’ office space, 45,100 square feet of restaurant and retail space, and four levels of below-grade parking.
+As Pan Pacific’s BIM Lead for the project, Watts is working with Turner Construction and more than 20 subcontractors to make architect AC Martin’s towering design a reality.

 With approximately 400 workers on site and growing, communication is key to the success of this project.
 So is keeping track of the thousands of project documents involved, while also ensuring everyone has access to the files they need, when they need them.
 A miscalculation or even the slightest deviation from the schedule could impact the cost as well as the schedule for everyone on the team, so it’s essential to keep things progressing on time.
 Enter Bluebeam Revu, a PDF creation, markup, editing and collaboration solution created exactly for situations like this.

-The team has implemented Revu and its integrated cloud collaboration solution, Bluebeam Studio, in several ways to help them streamline their workflows, including:
+The team has implemented Revu and its integrated cloud collaboration solution, Bluebeam Studio, in several ways to help it streamline its workflows, including:

 Simplified Distribution: PPM exports shop drawings to PDF, then uploads them to Studio, making them accessible to the fabrication shop and field staff.
-And using iPads and tablets in the field, they can access the drawings from anywhere, on demand.
+And using iPads and tablets in the field, the team can access the drawings from anywhere, on demand.

-Streamlining Submittals: When Turner Construction receives a submittal, they upload it to a Studio Session, where everyone on the team can view and add comments in real time.
-Instead of sending a ton of emails back and forth with their markups, they’re able to do it all in one PDF and instantly provide feedback.
-And the project’s owner, Hanjin Group, loves that they can easily sort through the comments and find answers because they are tracked in Revu’s integrated Markups list.
-They’re also using Revu’s Overlay Pages feature to quickly find any changes that have been made on submittals.
+Streamlining Submittals: When Turner Construction receives a submittal, it uploads it to a Studio Session, where everyone on the team can view and add comments in real time.
+Instead of sending a ton of emails back and forth with markups, the team is able to do it all in one PDF and instantly provide feedback.
+And the project’s owner, Hanjin Group, loves that the team can easily sort through the comments and find answers because they are tracked in Revu’s integrated Markups list.
+The team is also using Revu’s Overlay Pages feature to quickly find any changes that have been made on submittals.

 In addition to helping them easily share files and stay organized, one of the biggest benefits the team has seen by using Studio is being able to make information available in real time.
-Having instant, simultaneous access to the project drawings has removed the need for the back and forth conversations that typically occur when paper sets are distributed, saving them time and ensuring everyone on the team has the latest and greatest project information.
-And because everything is tracked in the Markups list, they are able to quickly review what changes were made and by whom, enabling them to keep the project moving forward on time and on budget.
+Having instant, simultaneous access to the project drawings has removed the need for the back and forth conversations that typically occur when paper sets are distributed, saving the team time and ensuring everyone on the team has the latest and greatest project information.
+And because everything is tracked in the Markups list, the team is able to quickly review what changes were made and by whom, enabling it to keep the project moving forward on time and on budget.

-But perhaps one of the biggest benefits Watts has seen personally is the fact that the work they are doing will have a direct impact on Los Angeles’s skyline.
+But perhaps one of the biggest benefits Watts has seen personally is the fact that the work it is doing will have a direct impact on Los Angeles’ skyline.
 “Every morning I drive into work and look at the LA skyline.
-It still seems kind of surreal to me that we are going to change it!
+It still seems kind of surreal to me that we are going to change it.
 It is really cool to be a part of this team building Wilshire Grand, and there is really no place I would rather be.”